bambora/checkout-woocommerce/bambora-online-checkout/readme.txt

 <a href="http://dev.bambora.com/shopping-carts/guides/shopping-carts/woocommerce">Click here for more information about **Settings**</a>

 == Changelog ==

+= 2.1.1 =
+* Fix for format error in capture input field
+* Fix for no error message displayed if capture, delete or refund fails
+* Language updated

+= 2.1.0 =
+* Adds support for WooCommerce Subscription 2.x
+* Changed module to load as Singleton
+* Minor bug fixes and unused code clean up

 = 2.0.1 =
 * Adds better error description if callback fails